fadc80/ionic-5-stars-worker/README.md

 ### Product Purpose

-This WEB App helps you find well evaluated workers such as plumbers carpenters and cleaners.
+A Web App that helps you find well evaluated workers such as plumbers, carpenters and cleaners.

 ### Features